-The Voice of the Patient Report for Polyglutamine Ataxias and DRPLA is a comprehensive document created from the feedback gathered at the meeting.
+The Voice of the Patient Report for Polyglutamine Ataxias and DRPLA (Links to PDF) is a comprehensive document created from the feedback gathered at the meeting.
 It was submitted to the FDA.
 Future applications for therapy approvals will use the report as a reference when evaluating the effectiveness of the treatment.

 EL-PFDD Meeting on Ataxia

 View the recording of the Externally-Led Patient Focused Drug Development Meeting for Polyglutamine Ataxias live-stream from September 25, 2020.